Dans un Café à Paris (Leigh Whipper)

 Loïs Mailou Jones

-When Lois Mailou Jones painted Leigh Whipper, the latter was at the height of his career as a Broadway and Hollywood actor.
-Within months of sitting for this portrait, Whipper would be famous for his role as Crooks in the 1939 movie adaptation of John Steinbeck’s Of Mice and Men.
-Whipper’s character—a handicapped stable hand ostracized because of his race—served to illuminate the movie’s Depressionera message that the American Dream’s promise of economic and social success was impossible.
+Here, Lois Mailou Jones painted Leah Whipper at the height of his career as a Broadway and Hollywood actor.
+Whipper would soon become famous for his role as Crooks in the 1939 film adaptation of John Steinbeck’s Of Mice and Men.
+His character—a stable hand ostracized because of his race—served to illuminate the movie’s Depression-era message that the American Dream’s promise of economic and social success was impossible.

 Oil on canvas

 36 x 29 in.
 (91.4 x 73.7 cm)